 First things first: Finnish public nude saunas in spas and swimming halls are gender separated.
 This means that while the same swimming hall or sauna is open to both genders, they will not be in the sauna at the same time.
 Public saunas by the lake tend to be mixed, but everyone wears swimming suits.
 There is, however, one exception, which you can learn more about here.

 Thus if you were hoping to find something like in the picture above, keep dreaming.
 You won’t.
-If you want to learn more about what to expect continue reading, otherwise you may want to read about other things I learned while visiting Finland.
+If you want to learn more about what to expect in a Finnish sauna continue reading, otherwise you may want to read about other things I learned while visiting Finland.

 Yrjönkatu Swimming Hall